ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-test-debug.md

 ### Various issues when running Mbed CLI in the Cygwin environment

 Mbed CLI is not currently compatible with the Cygwin environment and [cannot be executed inside it](https://github.com/ARMmbed/mbed-cli/issues/299).

-### Downloading Mbed 2 library builds

-Mbed 2 library builds can be large and may require a download manager on slower connections.
-You may download the library manually with the following steps:

-1. Go to Mbed OS 2 releases, and choose a revision - https://os.mbed.com/users/mbed_official/code/mbed/graph/
-1. Click on revision of your choice, for example, the revision 4f6c30876dfa is located at https://os.mbed.com/users/mbed_official/code/mbed/rev/4f6c30876dfa/
-1. In the URL, change rev to archive and append zip.
-For example, the URL above, https://os.mbed.com/users/mbed_official/code/mbed/rev/4f6c30876dfa/, is modified to https://os.mbed.com/users/mbed_official/code/mbed/archive/4f6c30876dfa/zip